makersacademy/chitter-challenge/README.md

 * Work on the css to make it look good (we all like beautiful things).

-Technologies used:
+#Technologies used:

 * Capybara/Rspec for testing
 * Sinatra web framework
 * DataMapper ORM and PostgresSQL for persistence

-Plans for the future of this app:
+#Plans for the future of this app:

 * Inject some CSS/Bootstrap awesomeness
 * Modularize codebase.
 Refactor heavily.
 * Deploy to Heroku

 In order to run tests you'll have to fork this repo and run `rspec` in the command line.
-Ensure that the capybara is added to your Gemfile.
+Ensure that the capybara gem is added to your Gemfile.
 To run the app fork the repo and in the command line:
 a) Run rackup in your local directory
 b) Run shotgun